Phantom Periods and Endometriosis

 Women may experience phantom periods due to a variety of reasons.
 These include:

-• pregnancy
+- pregnancy

-• polycystic ovarian syndrome (PCOS)
+- polycystic ovarian syndrome (PCOS)

-• ovarian cysts
+- ovarian cysts

-• endometriosis
+- endometriosis

-• irritable bowel syndrome (IBS)
+- irritable bowel syndrome (IBS)

-• ovulation pain
+- ovulation pain

-• oral contraceptives (continuous)
+- oral contraceptives (continuous)

-• indigestion
+- indigestion

-• hysterectomy (uterus removal) with preservation of ovaries
+- hysterectomy (uterus removal) with preservation of ovaries

 How are endometriosis and phantom periods related?

 Endometriosis symptoms usually occur or worsen during periods since endometriosis lesions respond to female hormones in a similar way to the normal endometrium (inside lining of the uterus).
-However, endometriosis symptoms can occur at any time during a woman’s cycle which means individuals can experience phantom periods without actually having any discharge.
+However, endometriosis symptoms can occur at any time during a woman’s cycle, which means individuals can experience phantom periods without actually having any discharge.

-Ovarian endometriomas also result in diminished ovarian reserves leading to conditions of anovulation and infertility.
+Ovarian endometriomas also result in diminished ovarian reserves, leading to conditions of anovulation and infertility.
 In such cases, phantom periods can also occur.

 Can phantom endometriosis cause phantom periods?

 Endometriosis lesions thoroughly removed by laparoscopic deep excision surgery do not usually recur at the site of the excision.
-However, all surgery can result in adhesions and scar tissue, made worse by the inflammatory nature of endometriosis.
+However, all surgeries can result in adhesions and scar tissue, made worse by the inflammatory nature of endometriosis.

 How does stress cause phantom periods?